Case study · Howdy Dispatch · 2025–2026

 The problem

 Howdy Dispatch is a freight and logistics SaaS for small trucking companies.
-Dispatchers create jobs in a web HQ, drivers see them on their phone with photo proof of pickup and delivery, and the platform handles GPS tracking, push notifications, customer address books, and subscription billing.
+Dispatchers create jobs in a web HQ from scratch or straight from a broker rate-confirmation PDF, drivers see them on their phone with photo proof of pickup and delivery, and the platform handles GPS tracking, push notifications, customer address books, driver-safety workflows, and subscription billing.
 Multi-tenant from day one, every fleet gets its own data isolation, its own user limits, and its own billing.

 What we built

-• Dispatcher HQ, job creation, driver assignment, live status board
+• Dispatcher HQ, job creation from scratch or a broker rate-conf PDF, live status board

 • Customer address book with one-tap repeat orders